INFORMATION FOR PARENTS

 Who May Carry a Concealed Handgun?

 Individuals age 21 and older who are not otherwise prohibited by state or federal law from possessing a firearm may carry a concealed weapon.
 A license is not required to carry.
-As of July 1, 2021, Kansas residents age 18 to 20 may secure a provisional license for the purposes of carrying a concealed handgun.
+Kansas residents age 18 to 20 may secure a provisional license for the purposes of carrying a concealed handgun.
 The license requires completion of a safety training course.
 Kansas law also recognizes concealed carry laws of other states (reciprocity).
-An out-of-state student or visitor age 18 to 20 who chooses to carry may be able to do so depending on the laws of their home state.
+An out-of-state student or visitor age 18 to 20 who chooses to carry may do so depending on the laws of their home state.

 It is not lawful to carry a firearm when under the influence of alcohol or drugs.